Eddie Kantar

 Each year in Monte Carlo on the French Riviera they hold a big money bridge pairs tournament, over 300 teams entering.
 Prizes are awarded similar to golf tournaments.
 In this particular event they paid down 30 places and the winning pair split $10,000.

 The most prestigious event, however, is the knockout team of four.
 Here are four problems from this event.
 The eventual winners were the Lancia team (Belladonna, Garozzo, Vivaldi, Forquet and Omar Sharif).
-If you take the winning action on at least three of the following four problems, you might have wound up in the money!
-You are South:
+If you make the winning bid on at least three of the following four problems, you might have wound up in the money!

 You hold: S. J8742 H. 7 D. K32 C. AJ86